isomerpages/moe-punggolgreenpri/_useful-information/For Others/School Canteen Advertisement.md

             <td style="background-color:#FFF;border-color:black;border-style:solid;border-width:1px;font-family:Arial;font-size:16px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal">•	Singapore Citizen (SC) or Singapore Permanent Resident (SPR) for stallholder.
 <br>•	Stall assistant(s) may be a SC, SPR or a Long-Term Visit Pass (LTVP) or LTVP-Plus holder with Letter of Consent to work.
 <br>•	Able to provide good service and quality food/drinks at reasonable prices.
 Prices will be determined in consultation with the school.
-<br>•	Able to provide cooked food/drinks  that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see link).
+<br>•	Able to provide cooked food/drinks  that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the  <a href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme"> “Healthy Meals in Schools Programme (HMSP)” guidelines </a>.
 <br>•	Able to maintain high standard of food safety and personal hygiene.
 This includes complying with relevant authorities’ requirements and guidelines.
 <br>•	Healthy and fit to operate the stall.
 <br>•	Must be in personal attendance at the stall.